jose-puente-digital-hmrc-gov-uk/epaye-api/resources/public/api/conf/1.0/documentation/overview.md

-This API allows Employer's Pay As You Earn (ePAYE) organisations to retrieve information about outstanding bills and payments made from HM Revenue and Customs (HMRC).
+This API retrieves the (ePAYE balance held by HM Revenue and Customs for Real Time Information (RTI) charges and interest for the current tax year.)

-This version of the API is currently in development and is very likely to change.
+This version of the API is currently in development and is very likely to be enhanced.

-The current API allows the ePAYE organisation to:

-  * retrieve totals of outstanding bills
-  * retrieve monthly breakdowns of bills
-  * retrieve breakdowns by charge type
-  * retrieve employee level data